 First, a word of admonition.
 As important as transferability is, don’t let that concern dictate everything you do.
 Hesston offers a number of unique and valuable experiences that may not be available to you elsewhere or that may not be recognized as transferable credit.
 With careful planning, you can take advantage of these opportunities and still transfer with a minimum of trouble.

 Hesston College has transfer articulation agreements with Baker University School of Professional and Graduate Studies (Wichita, Kan.), Bethel College (North Newton, Kan.), Bluffton (Ohio) University, Eastern Mennonite University (Harrisonburg, Va.), Embry Riddle Aeronautical University, Friends University College of Adult and Professional Studies (Wichita, Kan.), Goshen (Ind.)
 College, Kansas State University Salina, Kansas Wesleyan University (Salina, Kan.), Messiah College (Grantham, Pa.), Newman University (Wichita, Kan.), Sterling (Kan.)
-College and Tabor College (Hillsboro, Kan.).
+College, Tabor College (Hillsboro, Kan.) and the University of Kansas School of Nursing (Lawrence).
 See the Hesston College Catalog for details.

 What can I do to prepare myself for a smooth transfer?